Gazela Bridge

 The Gazela Bridge (Mост Газела) is the most important bridge over the Sava river in Belgrade, the capital of Serbia.
-It is a part of the city highway and it lies on European route E75, on the highway passing through the wider city center, connecting Belgrade with Niš to the south, and Novi Sad to the north.
+It is a part of the city highway, and it lies on the local M11 expressway, on the expressway passing through the wider city center, connecting western parts of the city with eastern.
 The bridge was designed by a group of engineers led by Milan Đurić, and built by the Mostogradnja company.

 Name

 The name of the bridge, gazela is Serbian for "gazelle". Đorđe Lazarević, who was president of the competition commission, said that "this bridge leaped over the Sava like a jumping gazelle", and the name stuck.
 Already by 1968, two years before the bridge was completed, the name appeared in news reports.

-In the late 2010s there were proposals to rename the bridge after Branko Pešić, mayor of Belgrade during the bridge's construction, but the name wasn't changed.
+In the late 2010s, there were proposals to rename the bridge after Branko Pešić, mayor of Belgrade during the bridge's construction, but the name wasn't changed.

 History

 By the mid-1960s a need for another road bridge across the Sava was apparent as the only bridge, built in 1956, was Branko's Bridge.
 The idea behind the new bridge was to connect parts of the Brotherhood and Unity Highway.
 The most distinguished engineers were summoned to choose the best project.
 Between the projects submitted on the architectural design competition, a design by Milan Đurić was selected.

-Construction of the bridge began in 1966 and it was built by the companies Mostogradnja and Goša.
+Construction of the bridge began in 1966, and it was built by the companies Mostogradnja and Goša.
 It was finished in 4 years.
 The two sides of the bridge were physically connected on 17 December 1969.
 The testing of the bridge was directly broadcast by the Radio Television Belgrade.
-Citizens joked saying that the truck drivers who tested the bridge should be equipped with the diving suits.
+Citizens joked, saying that the truck drivers who tested the bridge should be equipped with the diving suits.
 The bridge was ceremonially opened by the President of Yugoslavia Josip Broz Tito and mayor of Belgrade Branko Pešić on 4 December 1970.
 On that same day, apart from the bridge, a highway through Belgrade, the Mostar Interchange and the Terazije Tunnel were all open.